riscv-android-src/toolchain-rustc/src/doc/reference/src/trait-bounds.md

 and could then be used to compare a `&'a T` with any lifetime to an `i32`.

-Only a higher-ranked bound can be used here as the lifetime of the reference is shorter than a lifetime parameter on the function:
+Only a higher-ranked bound can be used here, because the lifetime of the reference is shorter than any possible lifetime parameter on the function:

 ```rust
 fn call_on_ref_zero<F>(f: F) where for<'a> F: Fn(&'a i32) {